axelchalon/axelchalon.github.io/0-book-review/_posts/2025-03-18-michael-chekhov-to-the-actor-summary.md

 - **Inner vs outer action:**
 	- **Inner action:** pauses, silences — though never empty or devoid of purpose.
 "Empty pauses do not, and should not, exist on the stage.
 Every pause must have a purpose."
 	- **Outer action:** anything visible
-- **Rhythmical waves give a play life.** They make the performance pulsatingly beautiful, kill its monotony.
+- **Rhythmical waves give life to a play.** They make the performance pulsatingly beautiful, kill its monotony.
 	- e.g. subdued vs loud moments.

 # Atmosphere